EconometricInstitute/feb22012-programming-website/data/week1/2-types-in-java.md

 <text-box name="characters" variant="hint">

 One of the eight primitive types is a character, shortened by `char`.
 It holds one Unicode character (e.g. a letter or emoji) and is used for many purposes.
 All the letters and signs that we use have a unicode number.
 If you are interested, you can read more about this at [Unicode.org](https://home.unicode.org/).
 In the book `Think Java`, some nice examples are covered, such as the following (from page 96) :

-In Unicode, each character is represented by a “code point”, which you can think of as an integer.
+In Unicode, each character is represented by a *code point*, which you can think of as an integer.
 The code points for uppercase Greek letters run from 913 to 937, so we can display the Greek alphabet like this:

 ```java
 System.out.print("Greek alphabet: ");
 for (int i = 913; i <= 937; i++) {